tcfwbper/devpod/README.md

 1. storageclass: If there is no proper storageclass installed, you can run `scripts/deploy-storageclass.sh` to have one.

 ## QuickStart
-Please refer to `scripts/deploy-devpod.sh`.
-Fill out the environment variables and just run it.
+Please just run `scripts/deploy-devpod.sh` and fill out the arguments.
 Then, try accessing the devpod through ssh.

 To access your devpod:
 ```